devonacosta/devonacosta.github.io/README.md

-Welcome to Devon Acosta's CIT Minor Portfolio!
+# Welcome to Devon Acosta's CIT Minor Portfolio!

-Below is an entry webpage of each CIT lab and project.
+## Below is an entry webpage of each CIT lab and project.
 Enjoy :)

 WEEK 1:
-Lab 1
+Lab 1 -
-Purpose - Install/setup software tools onto personal computer (VS Code, VS Code Extensions, Git, & Postman), practice using terminal commands, practice using keyboard shortcuts, and create first Node.js server-side JavaScript file.
+Part 1: Install and setup your personal computer with the software tools required for this course Part 2: Practice using software tools
+Part 3: Practice terminal or shell commands
+Part 4: Practice keyboard shortcuts
+Part 5: Create your first Node.js server-side JavaScript file

 WEEK 2: